apache/druid/docs/querying/sql.md

 delivered due to an error.

 ### HTTP DELETE
 You can use the HTTP `DELETE` method to cancel a SQL query.
-When you cancel a query canceled, Druid marks its `SqlLifecycle` canceled immediately.
-After that, any operations in `SqlLifecycle` become non-operational to avoid unnecessary execution of expensive operations.
+The query cancellation is done in a best-effort manner.
+When you cancel a query, Druid marks the query canceled immediately and aborts the query execution as soon as it is possible.
+Since the query cancellation is best-effort, your query may be running for a while even after you cancel it.

 HTTP DELETE method uses the following syntax:
 ```